Runaway Traveller

 • You can activate it as soon as you arrive in a new country.
 Convenient af.

 • Every plan comes with unlimited data.
-You really just pay for the number of days you need it rather than trying to predict how much data you’ll use.
+You just pay for the number of days you need it rather than trying to predict how much data you’ll use.

 • It’s easier to dodge scams.
 If you have an eSIM pre-organized, you won’t be desperate to buy the first real SIM you see.
 They’re often sold for more than they’re worth if you get one at the airport.